Granada ENIS Spring School 2019: “Patronage and Clientelism in the Muslim world”

 PhD candidate students and advanced MA students, whose research focuses on the study of Muslims, Muslim societies and Islam, in the broadest sense of the word, are invited to apply for participation.
 The application deadline is Friday, the 25th of January 2019.
 Applications can be sent to Prof. Christian Lange (Director NISIS): email@example.com.
 For further information, please find the call for applications and the course description.

 The Granada Spring School will be organized by ENIS (the European Network for Islamic Studies), consisting of: CNMS (Marburg University), CSIC (Consejo Superior de Investigaciones Científicas, Institute of Languages and Cultures of the Mediterranean and Escuela de Estudios Arabes), Freie Universität Berlin, IISMM (EHESS-CNRS), NISIS and SeSaMO (Società Italiana di Studi sul Medio Oriente).
+Please click here for the full program.

 The ENIS Spring School intends to address the theme of patronage and clientelism in the Muslim world in its various dimensions.
 Patronage is a relevant angle from which Islamic practices can be studied.
 Therefore, we invite doctoral students and Early Stage Researchers working on or being interested in aspects of patronage and clientelism in the Muslim world from different disciplines in humanities and social sciences (history, anthropology, sociology, economics, cultural studies, political sciences, religious studies) to explore and present the relevance of these concepts for their work.